 Conference by Mr Dominique de Villepin, former French Prime Minister

-The South African Institute of International Affairs together with the French Embassy and the EU Delegation to South Africa invite you to attend two Speaker’s meetings to be addressed by former French Prime Minister Mr Dominique de Villepin on Tuesday 15 May 2018 at 17h30 in Cape Town and on Monday 14 May at 16h in Braamfontein.
+The South African Institute of International Affairs together with the French Embassy and the EU Delegation to South Africa organized two Speaker’s meetings addressed by former French Prime Minister Mr Dominique de Villepin on Tuesday 15 May 2018 at 17h30 in Cape Town and on Monday 14 May at 16h in Braamfontein.

 “The partnership between Africa and the European Union”.

 The South African Institute of International Affairs (SAIIA), Western Cape Branch welcomed on Tuesday 15 May 2018 former French Prime Minister Mr Dominique de Villepin for a conference on “The European Union and the new multipolar world order".
 The EU Ambassador to the Republic of South Africa, Dr Marcus Cornaro and the Ambassador of France to South Africa, H.E.
 Christophe Farnaud took part of this discussion.

 Time: 17h30 for 18h00 to be concluded by 19h30 (Light refreshments will be served before the event)